alignalghii/reversed-polish-notation-translator/README.md

 ```

 This fits indeed into the array reduce/fold main scheme of the task.
-as we can see, this reducer algorithm itself consists of case analysis, and delgates its task onto smaller case delegate functions.
+as we can see, this reducer algorithm itself consists of case analysis, and delegates its task onto smaller case delegate functions.
 The details can be read further below in the `PostFixContext` module file.

 Why we have dissected even this main reducer function into stadalone cases and a separate delegate case function for each case?
 Better unit testability, and maybe also a prospect for future generalization and potential discovery interesting or deeper algebraic properties.